 Having the option of in-app purchasing can be useful and fun, but those won't be the first words that come to mind if you buy things without realizing you're doing it.
 And you may utter some strong words indeed if you have a child using your iOS device and ringing up huge in-app purchase charges without realizing what they're doing.

-Luckily, you can turn off in-app purchasing to prevent this from happening.
+Luckily, you can turn off the ability to buy within apps to prevent this from happening.
 These instructions apply to all iOS devices: the iPhone, iPod touch, and iPad.

 To turn off in-app purchasing, do the following: